-Predoc, Astronomy graduate student, and admirer of stars.
+Predoc, Astronomy PhD Candidate, and admirer of stars.

 Hello!
-My name is Ben, and I am currently a 3rd year graduate student at Boston University studying Astronomy.
-I got my B.S. from Clarkson University in May of 2016 with a major in Physics and a mathematics minor, and my Masters in Astronomy from Boston University in May of 2018.
+My name is Ben and I am a 4th year Astronomy PhD candidate at Boston University, and I am also currently a Smithsonian Astrophysical Observatory (SAO) predoctoral fellow where I work with Dr. Paul Green.
+I got my B.S. from Clarkson University in May of 2016 with a physics major and a mathematics minor.
+I earned my Masters in Astronomy from Boston University in May of 2018.

-As an undergrad I worked on the binary system R81 in the Large Magellanic Cloud with Dr. Joshua Thomas at Clarkson University and Dr. Noel Richardson at the University of Toledo.
+As an undergrad, I worked on the binary system R81 in the Large Magellanic Cloud with Dr. Joshua Thomas at Clarkson University.
 My research project focused on using spectra from the Cerro Tololo Inter-American Observatory and long baseline sampled photometric data from the All Sky Automated Survey to determine if there was mass transfer taking place in this close binary system.
-A more detailed description of my work can be found in the Research page of my website.

 The top left figure shows an example of what a dC spectrum looks like in the range or 5000Å to 6000Å.
 Two of the prominent C2 bands are visible and marked.
 The top panel of the figure shows both epochs overplotted while the bottom panel shows the same epochs, but the later MJD epoch has been shifted by the measured ∆RV value.